 This historic late 18th century lodging house, offering bed and breakfast accommodation, is set in two acres of Derbyshire hillside above the popular tourist village of Matlock Bath.

 Matlock Bath is famous for its cafes, fish and chip shops and restaurants, serving an eclectic mix of foods from all over the world.

 The majority of en-suite guest rooms have beautiful views over the Derwent Valley, providing a peaceful environment in which to relax and unwind.
 The Temple is easily accessible via the A6, which is only a short distance below following the Derwent River through the "Little Switzerland" scenery of limestone cliffs and steep wooded slopes, as described by Lord Byron.
 A lovely area for short walks and a great starting point for a longer walk into the Derbyshire Dales and the Peak District National Park.

-This independent family run business dates back to the 1780's and will have had numerous distinguished people cross its threshold.
+This independent family run bed and breakfast dates back to the 1780's and will have had numerous distinguished people cross its threshold.
 Lord Byron was so moved by his visit to Matlock Bath that whilst dining he was inspired to etch a poem on the dining room window.
 This room, aptly name The Byron Room is now our main breakfast room.
 The pane of glass with Lord Byron’s famous ‘unfinished poem’ was later signed by a young princess Victoria when she visited Matlock Bath before becoming the Queen.